Segodnya/todo-express-htmx/README.md

     - Ensure generated colors maintain proper contrast ratios for accessibility
     - Create helper functions to derive complementary colors for UI elements
     - Apply color theory principles to generate a cohesive palette
+12. There should be a background image for the app if a special theme is selected based oon the color:
+   - Images are stored on the server
+   - There is a spinner until the background image is loaded
+   - Background is blurred with css mask (tailwind)